What is the World Darts Championship prize money?

 World Darts Championship: Michael Smith says he doesn’t want to be ‘former world champion’

-England’s Michael Smith is defending his title, with the World Darts Championship now underway.
-Smith won last year’s tournament, beating Michael van Gerwen 7-4 in the final to lift the trophy for the first time and he’ll be keen to repeat that success this year after sneaking through his opening match 3-2 against Kevin Doets on the first evening of action.
+England’s Michael Smith is defending his title, with the World Darts Championship entering the final stages at Alexandra Palace.
+Smith won last year’s tournament, beating Michael van Gerwen 7-4 in the final to lift the trophy for the first time, and he’ll be keen to repeat that success this year.

 That won’t be an easy task as 96 players take part in the prestigious championship hoping for their shot at glory.
-As runner-up back in January, Van Gerwen is seeded second – behind Smith – for this competition with Luke Humphries third but two-time world champion Peter Wright is already out after being stunned in the second round pre-Christmas.
+As runner-up back in January, Van Gerwen is seeded second – behind Smith – for this competition with Luke Humphries third but some of the contenders have tumbled, including two-time world champion Peter Wright, who was stunned in the second round pre-Christmas, while Gerwyn Price also suffered a shock at the hands of Brendan Dolan.

-Other big names to compete are 2021 winner Gerwyn Price and World Matchplay champion Nathan Aspinall, while 16-year-old sensation Luke Littler has lit up the tournament with a level of play far beyond his years.
+World Matchplay champion Nathan Aspinall and 16-year-old sensation Luke Littler, who has lit up the tournament with a level of play far beyond his years, are also contending for the title.

-Meanwhile, Fallon Sherrock, who became the first female player to win a match at the World Darts Championship in 2019/2020, came into the tournament as a first-round international qualifier but lost to Jermaine Wattimena.

 Here’s everything you need to know about the World Darts Championship, plus find the latest tips here.